plahoi/WeTransfer/README.md

 It does not work as I expected, so I created several methods of deployment to support all requirements.

-## Web app.
+## Docker Web app
-It is built with the use of framework Streamlit.
+It is built with the use of Streamlit framework https://streamlit.io/.
 Streamlit allows building DE/DS application very fast.
 Long story short, to run it you need to load docker image and run it.

 `docker pull plaha/wetransfer_anton_poliakov`</br>
 `docker run -d -p 8501:8501 plaha/wetransfer_anton_poliakov:latest`